Deep Learning for Inertial Sensor Alignment: Conclusions

 \begin{IEEEbiography}[{ }]{Niv Sfaradi} received his Data Science and Engineering B.Sc. from the Technion - Israel Institute of Technology.
 He is an algorithm engineer at ALMA Technologies Ltd. and his research interests include deep learning, machine learning, and NLP. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Nimrod Segol} received his B.Sc.
-(2015, Cum Laude) and M.Sc.
-(2018) degrees in Mathematics from the Technion – Israel Institute of Technology.
-He is an algorithm engineer at ALMA Technologies Ltd. and his research interests include deep learning, machine learning, and statistics. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Areej Eweida} received her B.Sc.
-(2022) degree in Aerospace Engineering from the Technion – Israel Institute of Technology.
-She is an algorithm engineer at ALMA Technologies Ltd. She is starting an M.Sc.
-Her research interests include estimation theory, signal processing, and deep learning. \end{IEEEbiography}
+(2023) degree in Aerospace Engineering from the Technion – Israel Institute of Technology.
+She is an algorithm engineer at ALMA Technologies Ltd. Her research interests include estimation theory, signal processing, and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Barak Or} (Member, IEEE) received a B.Sc. degree in aerospace engineering (2016), a B.A. degree (cum laude) in economics and management (2016), and an M.Sc. degree in aerospace engineering (2018) from the Technion–Israel Institute of Technology.
 He graduated with a Ph.D. degree from the University of Haifa, Haifa (2022).
-He founded ALMA Technologies Ltd (2021) focusing on Navigation and machine learning algorithms.
+He founded ALMA Technologies Ltd (2021), focusing on Navigation and machine learning algorithms.
 His research interests include navigation, deep learning, sensor fusion, and estimation theory. \end{IEEEbiography}